Chuweic/Soccer-Team-Management/README.md

 <img width="1147" alt="Screen Shot 2023-04-20 at 8 33 29 PM" src="https://user-images.githubusercontent.com/122242630/233534741-e79a125f-20dc-4f3d-8b0c-a5c7efa4d6a1.png">

-3. An error message will pop up if user click on create team with les than 10 player are added.
+3. An error message will pop up if user click on create team when there are not enough players to create a team.

 <img width="1143" alt="Screen Shot 2023-04-20 at 8 39 00 PM" src="https://user-images.githubusercontent.com/122242630/233535360-fd244a91-8023-443d-a6b5-0b73152c2049.png">